 Note also that the chosen representation for Up(X) and Down(X) makes union trivially computable.
-Of course, we may also be interested in computing intersections or complements, and for this we make more effectiveness assumptions.

-4.2.2 IDEALLY EFFECTIVE WQOs
+4.2.2 Ideally Effective WQOs

 Now that representations are fixed for X, Idl(X), and consequently also for Up(X) and Down(X), our next definition lists effectiveness assumptions on more settheoretical operations.